kishormishra3/Pneumonia-Detection-Using-CNN-based-Feature-Extraction/README.md

 # Pneumonia-Detection-Using-CNN-based-Feature-Extraction
-Abstract—Pneumonia is a life-threatening infectious disease affecting one or both lungs in humans commonly caused by bacteria called Streptococcus pneumoniae.
+Pneumonia is a life-threatening infectious disease affecting one or both lungs in humans commonly caused by bacteria called Streptococcus pneumoniae.
 One in three deaths in India is caused due to pneumonia as reported by World